Skip to main content

 How to use less and reuse more

 For many disposable products, there’s often a reusable alternative.
 And that can be more economical, as well as less wasteful.
-One rechargeable LATTA battery is equivalent to 500 disposable alkaline batteries that would be thrown away.
+One rechargeable LADDA battery is equivalent to 500 disposable alkaline batteries that would be thrown away.
 Time to switch?

 See the reusable guide